Alameda Corridor

-The Alameda Corridor is a 20 mi freight rail "expressway" owned by the Alameda Corridor Transportation Authority that connects the ports of Los Angeles and Long Beach with the transcontinental mainlines of the BNSF Railway and the Union Pacific Railroad that terminate near downtown Los Angeles, California.
-Running largely in a trench below Alameda Street, the corridor was considered one of the region's largest transportation projects when it was constructed in the 1990s and early 2000s.
+The Alameda Corridor is a 20 mi freight rail "expressway" owned by the Alameda Corridor Transportation Authority that connects the ports of Los Angeles and Long Beach with the transcontinental mainlines of BNSF and the Union Pacific that terminate near downtown Los Angeles, California.
+Running largely in a trench below Alameda Street, the corridor was one of the region's largest transportation projects when it was constructed in the 1990s and early 2000s.

 History

 A section of the Alameda Corridor trench in the city of Compton.

 The railway line along Alameda Street was originally laid out by Los Angeles' foundational Los Angeles & San Pedro Railroad, which opened to traffic in 1869.
 The railroad would go on to be acquired by the Southern Pacific Railroad in 1873, becoming their San Pedro Branch.

 A 1984 study by the Ports Advisory Committee recommended the San Pedro Branch be upgraded to meet the growing demands of the ports of Long Beach and Los Angeles.
 At the time, cargo traveling by rail to or from the ports could be routed along the Atchison, Topeka and Santa Fe Railway's Harbor Subdivision or the Southern Pacific's tracks down Alameda Street.
 The Harbor Subdivision was 90 mi long, traveling out to the west side of Los Angeles, before turning back east towards the ports.
 Meanwhile, the Southern Pacific route had more than 200 street-level railroad crossings where automobiles had to wait for lengthy freight trains to pass.
 These rail lines were inadequately protected with little more than "wigwag" crossing signals dating from the original construction of the lines.
 In response, the Alameda Corridor Transportation Authority was established in August 1989 to plan for upgrades along the route.